 - What's your favorite volunteer experience?
 What did you like about it?

-- The Twin Cities is in an affordable housing crisis right now—what do you think we should do to make sure everyone in our community has a decent, affordable place to live?
+- The Twin Cities is in a housing crisis right now—what do you think we should do to make sure everyone in our community has access to the transformational power of homeownership?

-Check out our Multiplying the Impact fundraising campaign page to see ways to make a difference right now with Habitat.
+Check out our get involved page to see ways to make a difference right now with Habitat.

 Give the gift of home

 Many families have chosen to shake up their gift-giving routine so they're also giving back to the community.
-There's a couple ways you can do that with your family or yourself:
+There are a couple of ways you can do that with your family or on your own:

 - Challenge yourself (or your entire family) to donate half of what you'd spend on Christmas gifts.
 An entire congregation did that one holiday season, and they almost doubled their goal and raised enough to build an entire Habitat home.